 Our sponsor may loan us funds to be used for a portion of the expenses of this offering.
-To date, we have not borrowed any amount under the promissory note with our sponsor.
+As of December 10, 2020, we have borrowed approximately \$83,000 under the under the promissory note with our sponsor.
 These loans would be non-interest bearing, unsecured and are due at the earlier of December 31, 2021 and the closing of this offering.
-The loan will be repaid upon the closing of this offering out of the estimated \$1,000,000 of offering proceeds that has been allocated to the payment of offering expenses and that is not held in the trust account.
+The loan will be repaid upon the closing of this offering out of the estimated \$1,250,000 of offering proceeds that has been allocated to the payment of offering expenses and that is not held in the trust account.